 The Department of Internal Medicine founded the Tinsley R. Harrison Translational Research Training Pathway in 2006.
 It is designed to provide Internal Medicine residents the unique opportunity for structured research training and support to enhance research career development.
 The pathway provides an important mechanism for both basic scientists and physician-researchers to interface with Wake Forest Baptist Medical Center's numerous clinical trials and clinical research endeavors.
 This helps to overcome traditional barriers that hinder basic science application to clinically relevant questions.
 We believe that residents will become better clinicians by participating in research and scholarly activity.
 Through the Research Pathway, residents will learn how research is conducted, evaluated, explained to patients, and applied to patient care.

-The pathway is led by Dr. Bharathi Upadhya, Associate Professor of Internal Medicine and Cardiovascular Medicine and the director of resident research.
+The pathway is led by Dr. Thomas Lycan, Assistant Professor of Internal Medicine and Hematology and Oncology.
 Trainees in this program receive instruction and practical experience in either basic or patient-centered investigation which is fostered by a resource-rich and mentored environment.
 They will develop their research abilities through various activities including Journal Club, Population Health didactics, and Clinical Case Conference didactic sessions.

 The Tinsley R. Harrison program offers an in-depth research experience for residents who are considering academic careers as clinical researchers or physician-scientists.
 Residents receive training in fundamental research techniques in a wide range of disciplines, reflecting the ever-increasing multi-disciplinary and cross-disciplinary nature of biomedical research.
 Residents selected for the program are provided with additional protected research time and didactic research training in a small group setting.